PhysicsCorrect: A Training-Free Approach for Stable Neural PDE Simulations: Experiments

 \section{Experiments}

-We evaluate the PhysicsCorrect framework on three representative PDE systems that vary in complexity, dimensionality, and dynamical behavior: the 2D Navier-Stokes equations (incompressible fluid flow), the 2D wave equation (second-order hyperbolic PDE), and the 1D Kuramoto-Sivashinsky equation (fourth-order nonlinear PDE exhibiting chaotic behavior).
+We evaluate the PhysicsCorrect framework on three representative PDE systems (Figure~\ref{fig:results_summary}) that vary in complexity, dimensionality, and dynamical behavior: the 2D Navier-Stokes equations (incompressible fluid flow), the 2D wave equation (second-order hyperbolic PDE), and the 1D Kuramoto-Sivashinsky equation (fourth-order nonlinear PDE exhibiting chaotic behavior).
 For each system, we test our approach with three neural network architectures: Fourier Neural Operator (FNO) \citep{li_fourier_2020}, UNet \citep{Wandel2020}, and Vision Transformer (ViT) \citep{dosovitskiy_image_2020}.
 All models are trained to generalize across different initial conditions using the Adam optimizer and L1 loss.
 Performance is measured by the relative L2 error between predictions and high-fidelity numerical solutions.

 Our experiments are designed to address three key questions: whether the correction framework improves the stability and accuracy of long-term rollouts across different neural architectures; how effective the caching strategy is in maintaining accuracy while reducing computational overhead; and how the correction performs on systems with different levels of nonlinearity and chaotic behavior.
-Network architecture details and training parameters are provided in Appendix~\ref{app:exp_detail}.
+Network architecture details and training parameters are provided in the Appendix.